YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 The authors of the report tell many details about hyperparameters.
 Hidden vector lengths are 75 for all layers.
 As we concatenate the hidden states of two GRUs in bidirectional, we effectively get 150 dimensional vectors.
 75 is not an even number so it could not refer to the length of the concatenated vector :) [AdaDelta optimizer](http://ruder.io/optimizing-gradient-descent/index.html#adadelta) is used to train the network with learning rate=1, $$\rho=0.95$$ and $$\varepsilon=1e^{-6}$$.
 Nothing is written about the size of batches, or the way batches are sampled.
 We used ``batch_size=50`` in our experiments to fit in 4GB GPU memory.

-We couldn't get good results with `75` hidden units.
+We couldn't get good performance with `75` hidden units.
 The models were quickly overfitting.
 We got our best results using `45` dimensional hidden states.

 #### Training

 The [training script](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/train.py) is very simple.
-First we create R-NET model:
+First we create the model:

 ```python
 model = RNet(hdim=args.hdim,                                            # Defauls is 45